aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addgroupshape/_index.md

 ## AddGroupShape(ISvgImage, float, float, float, float) {#addgroupshape_1}

-Creates a new GroupShape, fills it with converted shapes from SVG and adds it to the end of the collection.
+Creates a new group shape, converts the specified SVG image into individual shapes, and adds the resulting group to the end of the shape collection.

 ```csharp
 public IGroupShape AddGroupShape(ISvgImage svgImage, float x, float y, float width, float height)